fischertechnik/txt_demo_c_download/TransferArea.md

 <!-- /TOC -->

-# The fischertechnik transfer area (TA)
+# The <font  color="#e2001a">fischer</font><font  color="#006ab2">technik</font> transfer area (TA)
 > Remark: document is under development.

 ## Introduction

-Since the Robo-interface exist a description of the fischertechnik transfer area (TA).
-In fact it is a shared memory area which take care of the communication between the user program and the fischertechnik actuator/sensor logic.
-Because it is a collection of bytes, it could also be transmitted over a connection, like USB, BlueTooth or IP,  with another device.
-The structure of the TA has been extended with the arrivals of the fischertechnik TX-C and the TXT controller.
-However the principal is still the same.<br/>
+  A description of the <font  color="#e2001a">fischer</font><font  color="#006ab2">technik</font> transfer area (TA) exist since the <font  color="#e2001a">fischer</font><font  color="#006ab2">technik</font> Robo-interface.
+In fact the TA is a shared memory area which take care of the communication between the user program and the fischertechnik actuator/sensor logic (On the TXT this has been called the `MotorIOLib`).
+Because the TA is a collection of bytes, it could also be transmitted over a connection, like USB, BlueTooth or IP,  to another device.
+The structure of the TA has been extended with the arrivals of the <font  color="#e2001a">fischer</font><font  color="#006ab2">technik</font> TX-Controller and the <font  color="#e2001a">fischer</font><font  color="#006ab2">technik</font> TXT controller.
+However the basic principals are still the same.<br/>
-In this document we will explain the basics of "How to use the TA?" at the program site.<br/>
+In this document we will explain the basics of "How to use the TA?" from the point of view of the application.<br/>
 Only the Motor/Output (actuators) and Universal Inputs (sensors) will be discussed.
 With this information the user would be able to understand the other parts like: sound, microphone, IR-controller device, Counter inputs.<br/>
 The reader is expected to have reasonable knowledge of C and C ++.
-There is enough information on the internet about the possibilities and use of C11 ++ and C14 ++ and also to have very good knowledge of RoboPro elements level 4/5 and experience with it.
+There is enough information on the internet about the possibilities and use of C11++ and C14++.
+The reader should also have good knowledge and experience with RoboPro level 4/5 elements.

 ## Remarks
-> The TXT is not using all the TA entries.
+> The <font  color="#e2001a">fischer</font><font  color="#006ab2">technik</font> TXT does not use all parts (entries) of the TA.

-> The enhance Motor control is a black box which runs as part of the fischertechnik actuator/sensor logic.
+> The enhance Motor control is a black box which runs as part of the <font  color="#e2001a">fischer</font><font  color="#006ab2">technik</font> actuator/sensor logic (`MotorIOLib`).
   The user program can only send commands to this black box and wait until it is ready.
 This black box is using a Motor in combination with a Counter.
+See also the description of the enhance motor control in the RoboPro help.

 > A actuator output can be configurated as (full bridge device) Mx motor output or as two (half bridge) Ox*2, Ox*2+1 outputs.
 (See also RoboPro)

+>

 #### Typical structure of a basic local program.
+> In the local mode, the actuator/sensor logic updates the TA every +/- 1 msec.

+> In the remote (online) mode, a program that runs as user program transmit/receive parts of the TA over IP to/from the user device. which parts are used can be found in [`ftProInterface2013TransferAreaCom.cpp`: `DoTransferSimple()` and `DoTransferCompressed()`](https://github.com/fischertechnik/txt_demo_c_online/blob/master/SolutionOnLineSamples/Common/ftProInterface2013TransferAreaCom.cpp).

+> A local program needs to ask the `MotorIO` thread if it is possible to access the TA.
+This is done with calling  `StartTxtDownloadProg`.   `GetKeLibTransferAreaMainAddress` gives the address (pointer to) the  TA structure.<br/>See also the [`KeLibTxtDl.h` for these functions](https://github.com/fischertechnik/txt_demo_c_download/blob/master/FtTxtWorkspace/TxtDeps/Txt_Includes/KeLibTxtDl.h).

+> asynchronous updating of the TA.

 ```C
 int main(void)
 {